 Using simple random sampling methods, each member of the population has an equal chance of being selected.
 We can use statistical software to select a simple random sample.

-In the example below we will randomly select 10 names from a class list.
+In the example below, we will use Minitab Express to randomly select 10 names from a class list.

 MinitabExpress – Random Sampling from a Column

 Open the following data set:

 and randomly select 10 using Minitab Express by:

 - On a PC or Mac select DATA > Sample from Columns

 - Double-click on the variable Name in the box to the left to insert it into the "Take a sample from the following columns" box.

 - In the box labeled "Number of rows in each sample", enter 10.